 74. What drugs interact with Zyflo and may require a dosing adjustment?

-A combination of B2 agonist and anti-leuktriene.
+A combination of β2 agonists and anti-leukotrienes.

-Exercise induced asthma and aspirin induced asthma.
+Exercise-induced asthma and aspirin sensitivity.

-81. What are the clinical indications of non-steroidal anti-asthma agents?
+81. What are the clinical indications of nonsteroidal anti-asthma agents?

 82. What are the categories of nonsteroidal antiasthma agents?